The benefits of membership

 It’s one of the most exclusive clubs in the world.

 Admission is automatic for any country that owns the Patriot™ air and missile defense system.
 And ownership comes with continuous learning, based on real-world data from 2,500 search-and-track flight tests; dozens of annual missile firings; numerous training exercises; and ongoing deployments in a wide range of environmental and operational conditions.

-For 14 nations, Patriot ownership is a ticket to learn from a select council of defense experts.
+For 16 nations, Patriot ownership is a ticket to learn from a select council of defense experts.
 And to help build the roadmap for the modernization of the ever-evolving Patriot system.

 The upgrade path for Patriot is mapped out at the International Engineering Services Program annual review.
 Since 1992, senior military officials from Patriot owner nations have gathered there to share information and vote on the budget for new technology investments.
-The event allows officials to immerse themselves in all things Patriot.
-They review shared priorities with the larger team, and go over country-specific agendas individually with their U.S. government counterparts.
+The group also benefits from each other, trading operational knowledge and best practices.

 One such best practice is Human Systems Integration.
 The U.S. Army recognizes the soldier as a key component in operating systems.
 In other words, HSI is the voice of the soldier.

 For a system to operate optimally, the operator must perform rapidly and efficiently.
 HSI dictates that decisions made with the operator in mind enhances a system and reduces long-term cost.
 There is command-and-control technology for the Patriot system that makes operating easier by the way data is shown on screens.
 It’s a warfighter machine interface, or WMI.

 Nate Jones worked with Raytheon's Patriot air and missile defense system while serving as a Chief Warrant Officer.
 Now he is an authority on air and missile defense for the company, and makes sure the voice of the soldier is in the Patriot program.
 Jones said that user feedback strongly influences Patriot modernization.